clusterlink-net/clusterlink/CONTRIBUTING.md

 1. Run `make build` to ensure the code builds fine.
 This will pull in all needed dependencies.
 1. If you are planning on contributing back to the project, you'll need to fork this repository and clone your fork instead.
-If you want to synchronize your fork with the main `clsuterlink` repository, we recommend that you add an additional git remote with `git remote add upstream git@github.com:clusterlink-net/clusterlink.git`
+If you want to synchronize your fork with the main `clusterlink` repository, we recommend that you add an additional git remote with `git remote add upstream git@github.com:clusterlink-net/clusterlink.git`